 The strength in N’s abdomen pushed his lips to say, “A word is no good.
 A sign is just an indication of another sign.
 Propaganda.”

 It was the same with the TV.
 At the molecular level, TV was all cartoons.
-Consciousness was not generated by the brain any more than by the TV or any other device, but the team thought consciousness was all parallel universes or the collective mind or a trans-dimensional vision of psychological brain activities prior to it and/or beyond itself, etc., etc.
+Consciousness was not generated by the brain any more than by the TV or any other device, but the team thought consciousness was all parallel universes or the collective mind or neurological brain activities prior to it and/or beyond itself, etc., etc.

 Consciousness was the equivalent of advertising and propaganda.

 Monochromatic lines had been drawn across the screen, but what for?
 There was no need to have to apply any specific rationale.